 The Who & The What

 Not to get on my (well-worn) soapbox here, but Digital Marketing has two words in it – digital, and of course, marketing.
-Many people these days forget the marketing part, and go with the theory that if you throw enough mud at digital targets – mainly social media platforms – it will stick.
-And sure, some of the mud will stick, but without a solid marketing strategy behind your efforts, a great deal of that mud will miss the mark, hit someone who hates mud, or go unnoticed all together.
+Many people these days forget the marketing part and go with the theory that if you throw enough mud at digital targets – mainly social media platforms – it will stick.
+And sure, some of the mud will stick, but without a solid marketing strategy behind your efforts, a great deal of that mud will miss the mark, hit someone who hates mud or go unnoticed altogether.

 The key to getting your digital marketing – and by extension, your social media mix – right, is a deep, nuanced understanding of your target audience.

 Who are you looking to reach?
 You’ll be able to mount a more effective campaign if you know who is most likely to buy from you, and what their life looks like.

 Once you’ve determined the Who, you need to work out the What.
 What is their problem, their need, their ‘lack’ that your product or service solves or soothes better than ANY other brand can?
 Insight into your target audience’s pain point and how you can make it go away is the backbone of consumer insight, which in itself is a core tenet of marketing.